nanogchen/polyGraft/README.md

 2. download atomsk and place under /path/to/polyGraft/bin
 3. use polyGraft for generation under /path/to/polyGraft/examples

-NOTE: to use other polymers (rather than PEO) for polymer brush generation using polyGraft, one must provide the .gro and .itp files
+NOTE: to use other polymers (rather than PEO) for polymer brush generation using polyGraft, one must provide the gro/itp files.

+# How to cite
+1. Chen, Guang. "polyGraft: a Program for Molecular Structure and Topology Generation of Polymer-Grafted Hybrid Nanostructures".
+Submitted.
+2. Chen, Guang, and Elena E. Dormidontova.
+"Cyclic vs Linear Bottlebrush Polymers in Solution: Side-Chain Length Effect."
+Macromolecules 56.9 (2023): 3286–3295. https://doi.org/10.1021/acs.macromol.3c00362
+3. Chen, Guang, and Elena Dormidontova.
+"PEO-Grafted Gold Nanopore: Grafting Density, Chain Length, and Curvature Effects."
+Macromolecules 55.12 (2022): 5222-5232. https://doi.org/10.1021/acs.macromol.2c00323

 # How to use
 Representative examples are given in the [**examples**](https://github.com/nanogchen/polyGraft/tree/main/examples) folder (check it out!)
 For any nanostructure generation, it takes two steps generally: